cassiebuhler/cassiebuhler.github.io/_pages/projects.md

   <div class="vertical"></div>
   <p class="partner">Regional</p>
   <p>
-    Developing conservation prioritization tools for the Greater Yellowstone Ecosystem.
-The demo linked below illustrates the approach using open data.
+    Conservation prioritization across the Greater Yellowstone Ecosystem, one of the largest intact temperate ecosystems on Earth.
+This effort develops methods to help partners decide where conservation action can do the most for biodiversity across a complex, multi-jurisdictional landscape.
   </p>
   <p>
     <a href="https://wyoming-public-demo.nrp-nautilus.io/" target="_blank" rel="noopener noreferrer" class="btn--research">Public Demo</a>